Animal Welfare at Lick Skillet Farm

 Later, at maturity, the calf’s circumstances change.
 Feedlots are gray, not green.
 Animals are confined in flat, featureless pens and fed a uniform grain ration, without opportunity to graze, explore, or make diet choices.
 This dietary shift, from fresh greens – the leafy part of a plant, to grains – its seed, fattens them more quickly.
 But they evolved to eat leaves, not seeds, and this change is so hard on their digestive systems and metabolic health it requires routine antibiotic feed supplements.

 Lick Skillet skips the feedlot scenario entirely, and our pastures are a world apart from the norm.
 We advertise it elsewhere on our website, so I won’t go into detail, but basically our animals 1) never eat grain and 2) graze open pasture their entire lives.
 Additionally, we work to ensure pasture is not “boring old fescue,” but a diverse mix of grasses and forbs.
 Our cattle CHOOSE the nutrition they need.
 This might sound frivolous, but a cow’s whole body and brain is adapted to engage in this grazing activity, exploring plants and choosing what and how much to eat.
+For even more information on how important the pasture is to cattle please check out our blog on pasture raised beef.

 Chickens are a bit different, and I’m hoping to write an entire article on this (because they’re my favorite), so I’ll keep this brief.
 Conventional production confines the birds indoors, in a climate-controlled environment, with barely enough room to move, much less stretch, explore, socialize, and relax.
 They are however, safe from bad weather and predators.
 But this comes at a steep cost: these chickens, more so than hogs or cattle, experience intense crowding.
 A reference point: each chicken has about as much area as a sheet of paper.
 Although not as social as hogs and cattle, chicken are still social creatures (ever heard the phrase “pecking order”?) and this crowding is quite stressful and increases incidence of their injuring each other.
 They cannot roam, scratch and peck, explore, chase insects, take dust baths, or even run, much less fly or roost.